9 Things You Should Know Before Buying an Engagement Ring in Toronto

 FAQ

-Q: How do i choose the right engagement ring for my partner?
+Q: How do I choose the right engagement ring in Toronto?

-A: The 4 Cs are Cut, Color, Clarity, and Carat weight.
+A: The 4 Cs are Cut, Color, Clarity, and Carat weight — and they all impact how a diamond looks and how it’s priced.

 Q: Can I resize an engagement ring later?